-We regularly meet with investors, prospective investors and investment analysts on a broad range of topics, including our strategy, financial performance and technology initiatives.
-We also routinely engage with shareholders after each quarterly earnings call and material news announcement, as well as in connection with conferences and other events.
+We regularly meet with investors, prospective investors and investment analysts on a broad range of topics, including our business and capital allocation strategy, operating model, financial performance and technology initiatives.
+We also routinely engage with shareholders after each quarterly earnings call and material news announcement, as well as in connection with conferences and other events and on an ad-hoc basis.
 We view these conversations, which typically include our Chief Financial Officer, and may also include our Chief Executive Officer and/or the leaders of our operating segments, as opportunities for us to receive and discuss valuable insights into our shareholders' priorities and perspectives throughout the year.